longhorn/website/content/docs/1.8.0/advanced-resources/backing-image/backing-image.md

 A QCOW2 or RAW image can be set as the backing/base image of a Longhorn volume, which allows Longhorn to be integrated with a VM like [Harvester](https://github.com/rancher/harvester).

-## Create Backing Image
+## Create V1 Data Engine Backing Image

 ### Parameters during creation

 #### The data source of a backing image
-You can prepare a backing image using four different kinds of data sources.
+You can prepare a V1 Data Engine backing image using any of the supported data sources.
 1. Download a backing image file (using a URL).
 2. Upload a file from your local machine.
 This option is available to Longhorn UI users.
 3. Export an existing in-cluster volume as a backing image.